 Greetings, Western imperialist sow.
 I am Colonel Troskovoynicovsky writing from within the great Soviet Republic.
-Your days are numbered, but be joyful temporarily, for while we prepare your inevitable collapse and political re-education, you may enjoy one of our many glorious peoples’ best picture taking kits.
+Your days are numbered, but be joyful temporarily, for while we design your inevitable collapse and political re-education you may enjoy one of our many glorious peoples’ best picture taking kits.
 These Party-approved photo cameras have been manufactured patriotically and for glory of the State by noble members of the proletariat, and are ready to provide enjoyment for the remainder of your short existence.

-Of course, the purchase of any non-Party sanctioned camera is strictly forbidden and will only serve to hasten your destruction.
-So, decadent scum, unless you dream of working in salt mine, destroy your Leica, your Nikon, and prove your commitment to the ideal of communism by shooting one of these Soviet hero cameras.
+Naturally, the purchase of any non-sanctioned camera is strictly forbidden and will only serve to hasten your destruction.
+So, decadent scum, unless you dream of working in salt mine, destroy your womanly Leica, your inferior Nikon, and prove your commitment to the ideal of communism by shooting one of our Soviet hero cameras.

-Among the most popular and longest-lived of our glorious Soviet camera (3.3 millions sold, 21 years production cycle), the Zenit E is a 35mm SLR that’s simple, reliable, and strong as bear.
+Among the most popular and longest-lived of our glorious Soviet cameras (3.3 millions sold, 21 years production cycle), the Zenit E is a 35mm SLR that’s simple, reliable, and strong as bear.
 With a capable mechanical shutter allowing speeds from 1/30th of a second up to 1/500th of a second, manual rewind and advance, and a vast choice of two standard kit lenses, it offers everything a good worker needs, and nothing you don’t.
 This camera’s visionary creators have even seen fit to include such luxuries as light meter and lever for self-timer, though selfies are to be refrained as this style of photograph is frivolous and self-indulgent.

-The Zenit E‘s manufacturers have equipped the camera with the M42 screw mount, which means that this camera can mount the entirety of exceptional Soviet glass.
-It can also fit with other lenses from other makers, though we should caution that mounting of Pentax, Fuji, or any non-Soviet M42 lenses could delay advancement in the party, and those who do so will have the practice noted in their file.
+The Zenit E is equipped with the greatest of mounts, the M42 screw mount, which means that this camera can mount the entirety of exceptional Soviet glass.
+It can also fit with other lenses from other makers, though I caution against mounting of Pentax, Fuji, or any non-Soviet M42 lenses, as this could delay advancement in the party.
+Those who do buy inferior western glass will have the practice noted in their zapiska.